These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 Time and space are wasted on phrases such as, “I’m writing because …” or “I’m reaching out for …”

-Instead, take advantage of the fact that people love to complain.
+Take advantage of the fact that people love to talk about their problems.
 Ask:

 - What’s the biggest challenge you face right now in terms of (role, industry, function)?